Small business rate relief

 From 1 September 2010 changes were introduced by the government.
 Properties with a rateable value of up to £6,000 will now receive 100% relief.

 Relief for properties with a rateable value between £6,001 and £12,000 will reduce by 1% for every £120, from 100% at £6,001 to 0% at £12,000.

-Please see the Special SBR Relief Sliding Scale (PDF 58Kb) to find out an approximate value for how much relief you may be entitled to in 2016/17.
+To find out an approximate value for how much relief you may be entitled to in 2016/17, read the Special SBR Relief Sliding Scale (PDF 58Kb).
 In addition, eligible properties up to a Rateable Value of £17,999 will have their rate bill calculated on the small business non-domestic multiplier.